Walchand-Linux-Users-Group/custom-command/commands/cleanop/Readme.md

 # cleanop

 ## Description
-This command clean all cache and temporary files from a debian based distribution to free up space
+This command cleans all cache and temporary files from a debian based distribution to free up space

 ## Syntax
 ```bash